jwhiting/claude-code-slash-commands/commands/session-04-execute.md

   hallucination, the rule is: *no mocks*.
 Exception: you have been given direct instruction on how and what to mock in the plan document.

-At the end of each phase, write out a file in the dev session folder, `phaseN-context.md` which is suitable for giving a fresh, blank-slate Claude Code session the detailed information it needs to confidently tackle the next phase.
-That includes but is not limited to:
-- key initial orientation: a summary of the spec goals, locations of the spec/plan files in the dev session for further reading, and any other critical facts or instructions that have been given to you outside those files that you must remember.
-- a concise but detailed recapitulation of work that was done in the completed phase
-- problems or unexpected situations encountered and how they were addressed
-- anything that is currently expected to be broken or has not been validated/tested

-After writing this file, commit your changes to git (local only, without pushing to remote).

-I will review the work and either ask for changes or direct you to proceed with the next phase.
+At the end of each phase, I will review the work and either ask for changes or direct you to proceed with the next phase.
 Do not automatically proceed with further phases.